shadow00dev/shadow00dev/README.md

 ## Hello!

-I make games, and you can find them on [itch.io](https://shadow00dev.itch.io/).
+I used to make games, and you can find them on [itch.io](https://shadow00dev.itch.io/).

 My main project right now is **Shadows Heropack**, a custom heropack for the Minecraft mod **Fisk's Superheroes** (version 1.7.10).
 Check it out here: [Shadows Heropack](https://www.curseforge.com/minecraft/customization/shadows-heropack)